Aortic Stenosis in Children

 If you child has had a procedure, make sure to follow all instructions from the surgeon.
 And make sure to keep all follow-up appointments with your child’s cardiologist and surgeon.

-Key points about aortic stenosis
+Key points about aortic stenosis in children

 - Aortic stenosis means that a valve in your child’s heart is too narrow or is blocked.
 This condition can be mild, moderate, or severe.